dreamportdev/Osdev-Notes/04_Memory_Management/03_Paging.md

 The workflow should be the similar to the following:

-Allcoation function return an address --> This address is mapped to it's own page table (eventually allocating intermediate page dirs) -> Physical memory is requested.
+Allocation function return an address --> This address is mapped to it's own page table (eventually allocating intermediate page dirs) -> Physical memory is requested.

-Is not necessary to allocate physical memory immediately, but it can be handled also during the page fault.
+Is not necessary to allocate physical memory immediately, but it can be handled also during the page fault, this depends on the design.

+Details about implementing a basic VMM will be given in the following chapter.